Class notes

 In the case of Rhagoletis fruit flies, which have sympatric differentiation in host plant choice (between hawthorn and apple; GL Bush), it turned out that they were actually allopatric at some point and only the completion of the speciation process happened in sympatry (Feder et al 2003).

-Similarly, in the case of stickleback ecomorphs in postglacial lakes, secondary contact drove character displacement and resulted in sister species, even though completion was in sympatry (Rundle & Schulter 2004).
+Similarly, in the case of stickleback ecomorphs in postglacial lakes, secondary contact drove character displacement and resulted in sister species, even though completion was in sympatry (Rundle & Schluter 2004).

 Thus, more and more evidence has piled up to transform the dichotomy from sympatric vs allopatric speciation, to primary sympatric divergence vs secondary contact introgression.